BOARD MEMBERS

 PASStoPASS LEADERSHIP & OFFICERS

-DIANE HAGEDORN
+DIANE SCHUIRMAN-BROWER

 In 2014, at age 42, my nearly six-year medical mystery was solved: young-onset Parkinson’s disease.
 For me, diagnosis and appropriate medication and treatment meant I regained some physical function: I had gone from walking five miles a day to literally not being able to walk around the block.
 You can read more about my Parkinson’s journey here and here.